By Sara B. Hansen

 “Any opportunity for us to get free money is wonderful,” Burchfield said.
 “We have 400,000 supporters.
 I’d love to get them rallied to walking for us using the app.
 But right now it’s kind of a leap of faith on our part.
 It’s hard to keep supporters motivated when we can’t easily show them the benefit.”

-Karla Rikansrud, development and community relations director for the Humane Society of Boulder Valley, had similar concerns, but said the shelter still is developing plans for a campaign to recruit shelter workers and volunteers to use the dog-walking app.
+Karla Rikansrud, development and community relations director for the Humane Society of Boulder Valley, had similar concerns but said the shelter still is developing plans for a campaign to recruit shelter workers and volunteers to use the dog-walking app.

 “I suspect you get out of it what you put into it,” she said.
 “But everything helps.”

 Katelyn Massey of Denver has been using the app on behalf of PawsCo for the past six months when she walks Loka, her bull terrier.
-The pair usually walks 1 to 3 miles each day.
+The pair usually walk 1 to 3 miles each day.

 “I like how easy the app is to use,” Massey said.
 “You just have to click a button when you go for a walk.
 I don’t have a Fitbit, so I like how it tracks your miles and your speed.
 And I really like that it gives back to PawsCo.”

 The dog-walking app also serves as a reminder to take regular walks.
 “It’s a good motivator to go on a walk,” Massey said.
-“You see it on your phone and you know you will be giving back to a good cause.”
+“You see it on your phone, and you know you will be giving back to a good cause.”

 “Our goal is to tap into the energy of millions of people who are walking their dogs every day,” Hexter said.